3.3 Professionalism, Ethics & Boundaries

 Encouraging resident choicesPressuring a resident to make your shift easier

-Reporting family concerns to the nurseGiving private medical updates to the family
+Reporting family concerns to the nurseGiving private medical updates directly to the family

 Witnessing Legal Documents

-Residents sometimes ask staff to witness or help sign a will, power of attorney, or advance directive.
+Residents sometimes ask staff to witness or help sign a will, power of attorney, living will, or advance directive.
 A Florida CNA should not witness or sign these documents and should not interpret them.
 Politely refer the request to the nurse.
-Witnessing a document can create a conflict of interest and is outside the CNA role.
+Witnessing such a document can create a conflict of interest (especially if the document benefits the witness) and falls outside the CNA role.
+The same applies to interpreting a do-not-resuscitate (DNR) order — the CNA follows the documented order the facility provides but does not explain or decide its meaning.

 Healthcare Ethics